 Spotting a stroke is the first step toward stopping it.

 If you identify problems while giving this simple test, call 911 and seek medical help immediately.
 The time you save could save your life or the life of someone you love.
-If you suspect stroke, remember the Face, Arm and Speech Test and act F.A.S.T.
+If you suspect stroke, remember the Balance, Eyes, Face, Arm and Speech Test and B.E.
+F.A.S.T.
 Learn to recognize a stroke because time lost is brain lost.

-Remembering F.A.S.T. is an easy way to quickly identify the early warning signs of a stroke.
+Remembering B.E.
+F.A.S.T. is an easy way to quickly identify the early warning signs of a stroke.

 First, check for facial weakness.
 An uneven smile or weakness on one side could mean trouble.